 Went back to the Budd Boetticher/Randolph Scott trough last night to check out 1959's Ride Lonesome.
 May watch another of their collaborations tonight.
-What better way to spend an evening?
-One o
+What better way to spend an evening?.

 Since we published the westerns podcast earlier today, let's close out the day with one of the films I discussed in it.
-This is the astounding 1916 western Hell's Hinges with William S. Ha
+This is the astounding 1916 western Hell's Hinges.